Mustafa Ali: Championship pursuits (2018–2019)

-During his time in 205 Live, Ali gained the attention of WWE Chairman Vince McMahon, who decided to put him on the SmackDown brand.
-According to former WWE writer Kazeem Famuyide, then-WWE Champion Daniel Bryan was pushing hard backstage for a "hot young babyface" to be on television, arguing that all the babyfaces they had been trying to push were 40-year-olds; this led to management choosing Ali for this push.
-Ali made his first appearance on the December 11, 2018, episode of SmackDown Live, confronting Daniel Bryan and losing to him later that night and the next week was confirmed as a full-time SmackDown roster member.
+During his time in 205 Live, Ali gained the attention of then-WWE Chairman Vince McMahon, who decided to put him on the SmackDown brand.
+According to former WWE writer Kazeem Famuyide, then-WWE Champion Daniel Bryan was pushing hard backstage for a "hot young babyface" to be on television, arguing that all the babyfaces they had been trying to push were forty year-olds; this led to management choosing Ali for this push.
+Ali made his first appearance on the December 11, 2018, episode of SmackDown Live, confronting and challenging Daniel Bryan to a match, which he lost.
+The following week, Ali officially became a member of SmackDown and scored his first win on the brand, teaming up with AJ Styles against Daniel Bryan and Andrade "Cien" Almas, where Ali pinned Bryan.
 At the Royal Rumble on January 27, 2019, Ali competed in the eponymous match, lasting 30 minutes and eliminating Shinsuke Nakamura and Samoa Joe, before being eliminated by Nia Jax.
 In February, Ali was scheduled to compete in the Elimination Chamber match for the WWE Championship at namesake event, which would have been his first world title match; however, he was pulled out due to a legitimate injury, and replaced by Kofi Kingston.
 Ali made his televised return at the Fastlane pay-per-view, as a last minute addition in the WWE Championship match between Daniel Bryan and Kevin Owens, which Ali lost after being pinned by Bryan.
 On March 25, 2019, his ring name was shortened to "Ali".

 Ali at a live event in 2019.

 At the Money in the Bank on May 19, Ali competed in the ladder match, which he failed to win, after a returning Brock Lesnar won the match.
 According to Ali, he was originally booked to win the match, but before making his entrance to the ring, was instructed by Vince McMahon to not obtain the briefcase.
 This decision caused a lot of controversy among fans, but Ali admitted to have not been bothered by it.
 The following month, Ali would compete in the 51-man battle royal at Super ShowDown, but would fail to win.
 At Smackville, Ali failed to capture the Intercontinental Championship, from Shinsuke Nakamura.
 In August, Ali competed in the King of the Ring tournament, where he defeated Buddy Murphy in the first round, but lost to Elias in the quarterfinals.
 At the Hell in a Cell event, Ali lost to Randy Orton.
 At the Crown Jewel event, Ali competed in a ten-man tag team match as a part of Team Hogan, coming out victorious against Team Flair.
 On November 13, his name was reverted to "Mustafa Ali".
 At Survivor Series, Ali competed as a member of Team SmackDown, and was eliminated by Seth Rollins, however, his team won the match.
 Following this, Ali would be taken off television, wrestling primarily on dark matches and live events.